TLDart/nondLib/README.md

 nondominated points.
 In particular, the current version supports the following
 operations:

-- `filter` - filter a set of nondominated points from a larger set of points
+- `filter` - filters a set of nondominated points from a larger set of points
-- `update` - try to insert a new point into a nondominated point set
+- `update` -  updates the nondominated point set with a new point

-Both in-place and not-in-place versions exist for all currently implemented functions, such that the former implies altering the container that is passed to the function, and the latter simply returns a new container.
+Both in-place and not-in-place versions exist for all currently implemented functions, such that the former implies modifying the container that is passed to the function, and the latter simply returns a new container.

-The details behind some of the functions are explained in the following article:
+The details for some of the functions are explained in the following article:

 Duarte M. Dias, Alexandre D. Jesus, Luís Paquete, A software library for archiving nondominated points, 2021 (submitted).